JustablockCode/Page-Analyzer/README.md

 1. Open console(on windows: ctr + shift + i and then press console)
 2. Paste the code into the browser console.
 3. Press enter.
+4. Choose model(If you get error 500 then choose another model).
-4. Input additional string(optional)
+5. Input additional string(optional)
-5. Wait for GPT to answer!
+6. Wait for GPT to answer!

 ### Usage 2:
 1. Create new bookmark.
 2. In bookmark link put this: `javascript: fetch('https://raw.githubusercontent.com/JustablockCode/Page-Analyzer/main/code.js').then(res => res.text()).then(eval);`
 3. Press Button on bookmark bar.
+4. Choose model(If you get error 500 then choose another model).
-4. Input additional string(optional)
+5. Input additional string(optional)
-5. Wait for GPT to answer!
+6. Wait for GPT to answer!

 ### After usage:
 1. Press button "Close" on bottom of popup.